waldronlab/BugSigDB/docs/LOCAL_SETUP.md

 If you don't have a database backup, MediaWiki will initialize with an empty database.
 This is useful for testing the installation process but won't have any BugSigDB content.

-Simply skip the database backup steps and proceed to [Secrets Configuration](#secrets-configuration).
+Simply skip the database backup steps and proceed to [Networking Options](#networking-options).

 ### Option 2: Using a Production Database Backup (Recommended)